The most essential expectations of a good manager

 Introduction

 Managing multiple projects, making sure the team is on the same page, communicating with clients, and ensuring no missed deadlines, a project manager’s job is not easy.
+The expectations of a manager are high, as they need to balance leadership, strategy, and communication skills to keep everything running smoothly.

 A manager needs to keep his head cool, focus strong, and minimize distractions while being open and considerate towards his team.
 A good manager can bind a team together and thus ensure the successful execution of projects.
 The absence of one can jeopardize the future of a team and cause disharmony thereby derailing projects.